Light Wall System

 LiSiLoG develops the necessary software and adapts it to each project.
 An educational version is shared at the Workshops and can be specifically trained.

-- Video analytics software is developed with OpenFramework.
-It is currently only OSX compatible ( 10.9 or later).
-The control of this software and the receipt of data from the analyses of the movement is done via OSC (Open Sound Control).
-Applications developed with MaxMSP and independent licenses are provided according to the project.
+- LWSvideo is the video analysis software.
+It is currently only OSX compatible (10.12 or later).
+The control of this software and the reception of data from movement analyzes is done via OSC (Open Sound Control).
+This application is designed to work with LWSplayer but can be used with your own developments.

-- A pre-defined educational device can also be compiled and work on an iPad Pro for video capture and audio processing built into the tablet (custom development).
+- A specific educational application can be compiled to work on an iPad Pro allowing video capture and audio processing integrated into the tablet.

 May/June 2020 (dates to be specified)